 To address this, DKA proposed a new extension housing the main entrance, lift, stairs and flexible office space.
 It also creates a large social / informal meeting area that would have been impossible within the Mansion House.
 A new glazed secondary entrance lobby was constructed to replace a dilapidated corridor space and increase accessibility.
 New services throughout mean less visual clutter, better efficiency and greater level of comfort.

 The extension is linked to the Mansion House at ground and first floor by opening-up an existing bay window.
 Selective removal of a central stone mullion creates a door-width opening.
 The glass link touches the existing stone lightly and respectfully.
 Using the new entrance and lift, much of the Mansion is now wheelchair compliant.

 Following a period of consultation with local stakeholders, the scheme was approved at planning committee and enabling works commenced in late 2017.
-Corsham Digital Mansion completes early November 2018.
+Corsham Digital Mansion was completed at the end of 2018.